jwpleow/PX4_GDP/readme.md

-# How to launch gazebo with a px4 iris model (quadcopter) publishing to mavros
+# How to launch Gazebo with a PX4 iris model (quadcopter) publishing to MAVROS

 FOR UBUNTU 18.04 ONLY - Make sure Gazebo9 and ROS-melodic are installed - [Here - Gazebo with ROS Melodic](https://dev.px4.io/en/setup/dev_env_linux.html)
 Install OpenCV 4 [here](https://www.pyimagesearch.com/2018/08/15/how-to-install-opencv-4-on-ubuntu/) - for vision packages, rgbcam_gazebo and vishnu_cam - delete folders in catkin_ws/src if not wanted.
 (Warning, building OpenCV requires slightly over 10GB of free space! - but you can delete the built files after)